Moving Forward Together: Healthy Habits for Your Children In Two Households

 • | Meghan Freed

-When parents divorce, Connecticut law presumes that joint custody is in the child’s best interest – if both spouses agree to it.
+First, it’s important to know that when parents divorce, Connecticut law presumes joint custody is in the child’s best interest – if both spouses agree.
 While this allows your kids to have both parents care for them and participate in their upbringing, it may inherently require them to split their time between two different households.

 Let Them Know What to Expect